cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 # How to create a deadman switch works?

-Let's suppose a millionaire uncle is about to die, and he has called for you because he will give you the password to all his fortune.
+Let's suppose a millionaire unlce has called you because he will give you the password to all his fortune.
-However, while you are traveling to see your dear uncle;
-He passes away, and only he knew the password for the safe!
+However, while you are traveling to see your relative he passes away, and only he knew the password for the safe!

-Heartbroken because of the loss of your uncle, you return to a boring job.

-However, six months later, you get an email with the password for the safe!
-It turns out your uncle had a *dead man switch* that would automatically reveal the password.
+Six months later, you get an email with the password for the safe and it turns out that your uncle had a *dead man switch* that would automatically reveal the password.

-You knew it!
-Your uncle always was super smart.

 In this contract, we are going to see how your uncle implemented that contract in Glow.

 ## Visualization